-On behalf of Communities Foundation of Texas (CFT), I would like to extend my deepest gratitude for your contribution in 2017 supporting individuals and families whose lives were uprooted in the wake of Hurricane Harvey.
+On behalf of Communities Foundation of Texas (CFT), I would like to extend my deepest gratitude for your contribution in supporting individuals and families whose lives were uprooted in the wake of Hurricane Harvey in 2017.

 Your gift – when combined with hundreds of other gifts – enabled CFT to make significant and lasting investments to help thousands of individuals and families stabilize and rebuild after the storm.
 We are happy to share with you in this letter all that was invested in over the past year that your gift made possible.